LiveHelperChat/doc/docs/auto-assignment.md

 This functionality should be used only by advanced users which want to do some fancy things :smile:
 :::

+## How to deny the operator to open all pending chats?

+By default operator can open all pending chats.
+Not only assigned to him.
+If you are using auto assignment workflow and do not want to allow operator to open all pending chats just remove this permission.

+> 'chat','open_all'

+## How to deny the operator to open all chats?

+If you remove this permission operator will be able to open chats only where he is an owner.

+> 'lhchat','allowopenremotechat'

 ## Sample

 To user explicitly has to be assigned department.
 It's not enough just check all departments.
 Within each department have to be checked department.